nasa/cumulus/docs/troubleshooting/troubleshoot_iceberg.md

 for the replication.
 Alternatively, set `enable_iceberg_replication` to `false` in your `.tfvars` file and run `terraform apply`, then run `remove_iceberg_tables.py` to delete the tables.

-If the tables are deleted they will be recreated when the ECS task restarts.
+If the tables are deleted they will be recreated when the ECS tasks restart.